Zapper-fi/protocol/docs/Interpretation/event-interpretation/reviewer-guide/canonical-description.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---
-# Canonical Description Terms
+# Cheatsheet

-The following table includes a list of most popular actions taken onchain.
-As a reviewer, you should try to adapt the verbs submitted by the users to one of the actions in that list.
+The table below lists common actions taken onchain.
+Reviewers should adapt user-submitted verbs to one of these actions when possible.

 :::note
-Some of the actions won’t be covered by the standard verbs provided here.
-That’s totally fine, this table is only providing guidelines to be consistent when possible.
+Not all actions will be covered by the standard verbs provided here.
+This table is a guideline for consistency.
 :::

 :::caution
-Having consistency across all similar transactions is super important.
-Whenever in doubt, you can ask a second opinion from other reviewers.
+Consistency across similar transactions is crucial.
+When in doubt, seek a second opinion from other reviewers.
 :::

 | Action verb | Description | General event description | Typical flows and variables included in the description |